Nippori Station: Lines

 The station is an intersection of JR and Keisei systems.
 Although Keisei Ueno Station, the terminal of Keisei, is also located adjacent to JR East's Ueno Station, Nippori Station provides easier transfer.

 Platforms

 Keisei platforms

 A new elevated platform serving outbound Keisei trains opened to traffic on October 3, 2009.
 The new elevated line has two side platforms serving a single track.
-One platform is for Skyliner, Cityliner, and Eveningliner boarding, while the other platform is for regular commuter trains.
+One platform serves as a boarding platform for Skyliner, Cityliner, and Eveningliner limited express services, while the other as a boarding platform for regular commuter trains.
 Ueno-bound trains continue to discharge on the original platform on the lower level.

 JR platforms

 There are no platforms for tracks 5 to 8, which are for non-stop Takasaki Line and Utsunomiya Line trains.

 Nippori-Toneri platforms

 The Nippori-Toneri Liner station is elevated and consists of a single island platform serving two tracks.

 History

 The JR station first opened on 1 April 1905.
 The Keisei station opened on 19 December 1931.

 A new elevated platform for Keisei services opened on 3 October 2009.
 Station numbering was introduced to all Keisei Line stations on 17 June 2010 with Nippori being assigned station number KS02.

 Station numbering was introduced in 2016 with Nippori being assigned station numbers JY07 for the Yamanote line, JK32 for the Keihin-Tōhoku line, and JJ02 for the Joban Line rapid service.
 At the same time, JR East assigned a three-letter code to their major interchange station; Nippori was assigned the three-letter code "NPR".
 Station numbering was expanded to the Nippori-Toneri Liner platforms in November 2017 with the station receiving station number NT02.